Featured Post

 • The Danger of Becoming TOO “Deep in History”

-I’ve admitted many times that the final straw that opened my heart to the truth of the Catholic Church was the reading of Saint John Henry Cardinal Newman’s two classic books: his Apologia Pro Vita Sua and particularly his Essay… Continue reading
+I’ve admitted many times that the final straw that opened my heart to the truth of the Catholic Church was the reading of Saint John Henry Cardinal Newman’s two classic books: his Apologia Pro Vita Sua and particularly his Essay on the Development of Doctrine.
+His example and then challenge to become “deep in history” Continue reading

 The Danger of Becoming TOO “Deep in History”